cesarvr/blog/content/post/jenkins-container.md

 ## Composition

-Now this is getting interesting, sometimes having the right version of the framework is not enough like in the example above, Node-10 doesn't have the tools to deploy code into Openshift.
-What we can do is to use another container to accomplish this task.
-The candidate I'll choose is the [Jenkins-Slave-Base](https://access.redhat.com/containers/?tab=overview#/registry.access.redhat.com/openshift3/jenkins-slave-base-rhel7) which is a minimal image which include those tools.
+Now this is getting interesting, we can build the code but we can't create a container yet because the *Node-10* image doesn't have the tools.
+We can solve this using another container like this [Jenkins-Slave-Base](https://access.redhat.com/containers/?tab=overview#/registry.access.redhat.com/openshift3/jenkins-slave-base-rhel7) which is a minimal image which include those tools.

 ### How Do They Talk To Each Other

 ![](https://raw.githubusercontent.com/cesarvr/cicd/master/img/nodejs-3.PNG)

-Another feature of the pods is that it offers to containers a shared context, in the particular case of the Kubernetes Plugin containers share the same Jenkins ``workspace`` so they perform Jenkins instructions in the same folder.
+As mentioned before pods can run more that one container inside but they also offers a shared context to those containers, this mean that they can (if you want) see each other ports and folders.
+In the particular case of the Kubernetes Plugin containers share the same Jenkins ``workspace`` meaning that the actions of one in that folder are visible to the other container.

-This example we can see both containers collaborating:
+In this example we can see an example of this:

 ```java